What Personal Information Is Collected and How Is This Information Used?

 The same applies to such processing operations which are necessary for carrying out pre-contractual measures, for example in the case of inquiries concerning our services.
 If our company is subject to a legal obligation by which processing of personal data is required, such as for the fulfillment of tax obligations, the processing is based on Art.
 6(1) lit. c GDPR.

 Finally, processing operations could be based on Article 6(1) lit. f GDPR.
-This legal basis is used if processing is necessary for the purposes of the legitimate interests pursued by our company or by a third party, except where such interests are overridden by your interests or your fundamental rights and freedoms which require protection of sensitive personal data.
+This legal basis is used if the processing is necessary for the legitimate interests pursued by our company or by a third party, except where such interests are overridden by your interests or your fundamental rights and freedoms which require protection of sensitive personal data.

 This website uses Google Analytics.
 This tool employs „cookies”, which are text files that are stored on your computer and make it possible to analyze how you are using the website.
 The information created by the cookie concerning your use of this website is normally transferred to a Google server and stored there.
 The activation of IP anonymization on this website with the code „anonymizeIp” means that your IP address is, however, shortened by Google within the member states of the European Union or in other states that are signatories of the Agreement on the European Economic Area.